-The curriculum design was embedded into layers of curriculum evaluation processes.
+The curriculum design is embedded into layers of curriculum evaluation processes.
 Course evaluations identify course content believed by students to be integral to the study of occupational therapy.
 Each course uses outcomes-based assessment methods to assess level of student learning.

-In addition, each course was systematically mapped to curricular threads assessed, in part, via student and graduate survey.
-Level I fieldwork evaluations collect information relating to student achievement of goals associated with curricular threads and course learning goals.
+In addition, each course was systematically mapped to curricular themes assessed, in part, via student and graduate surveys.
+Level I fieldwork evaluations collect information relating to student professional development.
 Lastly, the Program evaluates student success in meeting core learning outcomes through a systematic evaluation process.
 Each method of evaluation is directly linked to the curricular design process.

-Course Plan
+Course Plan and Course Descriptions